 SnapCenter natively leverages the SnapCenter VMware plug-in for all data protection operations on VMDKs, raw device mappings (RDMs), and NFS datastores.
 After the virtual appliance is deployed, the plug-in handles all interactions with vCenter.
 The SnapCenter VMware plug-in supports all SnapCenter application-based plug-ins.

 SnapCenter does not support single Snapshot copies of databases and VMs together.
 Backups for VMs and databases must be scheduled and run independently, which creates separate Snapshot copies, even if the databases and VMs are hosted in the same volume.
 Schedule the database application backups using the SnapCenter GUI; schedule the VM and datastore backups using the VMware vSphere client GUI.

 VMware tools is required for VM consistent Snapshot copies

 If VMware tools is not installed and running, the file system is not quiesced and a crash-consistent Snapshot is created.

 VMware Storage vMotion is required for restore operations in SAN (VMFS) environments

 The restore workflow for VMware file system (VMFS) utilizes the VMware Storage vMotion feature.
 Storage vMotion is a part of the vSphere Standard License but is not available with the vSphere Essentials or Essentials Plus licenses.

 Most restore operations in NFS environments use native ONTAP functionality (for example, Single File SnapRestore) and do not require VMware Storage vMotion.

-ONTAP Tools for VMware vSphere is required for protecting VMware vVol VMs.
+ONTAP tools for VMware vSphere is required to configure VMware vVol VMs.

 The SnapCenter VMware plug-in is deployed as a virtual appliance in a Linux VM